Washlet

 Washlet (ウォシュレット, Woshuretto) is a Japanese line of cleansing toilet seats manufactured and sold by the company Toto.
-The electronic bidet features a water spray element for genital and anal cleansing. and commonly appears on toilets all over Japan.
-The device was released in June 1980 and as of January 2022, Toto has sold more than 60 million units.
+The electronic bidet features a water spray element for genital and anal cleansing and is common in Japan and has become more popular in other parts of the world.
+The device was released in June 1980 and as of 2025, Toto has sold more than 70 million units.

 History

 In the 1960s, Japanese plumbing company Toto's goal was to import American "wash air seats" for domestic sales, mainly for sale to hospitals and nursing homes.
-Toto began domestic production in 1969, but wash air seats were expensive and sometimes caused scalding injuries due to poor regulation of water temperature.
+Toto began domestic production in 1969.

 In 1980, Toto began to sell its improved Washlets in Japan after surveying employees to determine appropriate spray positions, since there were no biometric statistics available.

 In the 1980s, the term "Washlet" originated by the company Toto.
 Recognized for its pioneering role in 2012, the original Washlet G model was certified as item 55 of Mechanical Engineering Heritage.